Angel Names Ending in -el

 Result: You avoid inventing a biography from a sacred ending

-If the source does not give the figure an angelic role, the article should not invent one.
+If the source does not give the figure an angelic role, the guide does not need to invent one.
 That is the cleanest way to keep name study and angelology in the same sentence without collapsing them into the same claim.

 For readers comparing names across traditions, this keeps the Hebrew angel names list grounded in evidence rather than atmosphere.